kercre123/wirepod-vector-python-sdk/docs/source/install-windows.rst

 You will see "SUCCESS!" when this script successfully completes.

-.. note:: By running the ``anki_vector.configure`` executable submodule, you will be asked to provide your Anki account credentials, and the script will automatically download an authentication token and certificate to your computer that will grant you access to the robot and his capabilities (such as camera and audio) as well as data stored on the robot (such as faces and photos).
+.. note:: By running the ``anki_vector.configure`` executable submodule, you will be asked to provide your wire-pod instance IP address (you can also have the script automatically try to find the wire-pod instance), and the script will automatically download an authentication token and certificate to your computer that will grant you access to the robot and his capabilities (such as camera and audio) as well as data stored on the robot (such as faces and photos).

   The downloaded access token is equivalent to your account credentials.
 It will be stored in your user directory (~/.anki_vector) along with a robot identity certificate and other useful data for establishing a connection.
 Do not share your access token.